 Historical interest (general)

 Consideration should be given to whether any records might be considered to be of historical interest and ought to be preserved.
-If so, or if anybody, such as a local museum or the Scottish Record Office, has expressed interest in any documents, the matter must be referred to the Trustee Supervision team.
+If so, or if anybody, such as a local museum or the Scottish Record Office, has expressed interest in any documents, the matter must be referred to the Supervision team.

 Historical Interest (Insurance Companies)